PSPDFKit/Cordova-iOS/README.md

 You can find an Ionic demo app in [IonicDemo](IonicDemo).

 1. Go into the demo app's directory: `cd IonicDemo`
-2. Prepare the app: `ionic cordova prepare`
+2. Prepare the app: `ionic cordova prepare ios`
-3. Follow the instructions that are shown after the PSPDFKit plugin gets added (manually edit the Xcode project)
+3. Download PSPDFKit from your customer portal: https://customers.pspdfkit.com.
+The .dmg file you downloaded contains two directories called `PSPDFKit.framework` and `PSPDFKitUI.framework`.
+Please copy these directories to `IonicDemo/platforms/ios`.
-4. Set your license key in `IonicDemo/src/app/app.component.ts` (look for `PSPDFKitPlugin.setLicenseKey('YOUR KEY');`)
+4. Follow the instructions that are shown after the PSPDFKit plugin gets added (manually edit the Xcode workspace, `IonicDemo.xcworkspace`)
-5. Put a PDF document into `www/pdf/document.pdf`
+5. Set your license key in `IonicDemo/src/app/app.component.ts` (look for `PSPDFKitPlugin.setLicenseKey('YOUR KEY');`)
 6. Build the app with `ionic cordova build ios` and run it with `ionic cordova emulate ios`

 Usage